cansukeles/Week-4/MaceraOyunu/src/README.md

-# Advanture Game (JAVA)
+# Adventure Game (JAVA)
 ## Introduction
-This is an basic advanture game built with Java.
+This is an basic adventure game built with Java.
 This text-based game offers an exciting journey filled with unexpected obstacles!

 The main goal of the game is to complete the game by defeating all the monsters in the four battle zones and collecting certain rewards.